siddiqui-ayan/Anti-Status-Advertising/README.md

 # Support/Reports
 If you want help with this bot or want to report something, create an issue.

-Before creating as issue, please read https://dontasktoask.com, https://xyproblem.info/, and https://support.google.com/websearch/answer/134479?hl=en.
+Before creating an issue, please read https://dontasktoask.com, https://xyproblem.info/, and https://support.google.com/websearch/answer/134479?hl=en.